-- Change the value for all LSILogic vHBAs in the system by running the command: esxcfg-advcfg -s x /Disk/ReqCallThreshold (where x is the desired reqCallThreshold value). - Override the system-wide configuration for specific LSILogic vHBAs by adding: scsiY.reqCallThreshold = X to the .vmx file (where Y is the target scsi number and X is the desired reqCallThreshold value).
+- Change the value for all vHBAs in the system by running the command: esxcfg-advcfg -s x /Disk/ReqCallThreshold (where x is the desired reqCallThreshold value). - Override the system-wide configuration for a specific vHBA by adding: scsiY.reqCallThreshold = X to the .vmx file (where Y is the target SCSI number and X is the desired reqCallThreshold value).